 The CSSA Sounds of brass is a brass ensemble made of experienced musicians within CCFE.
 All the members have performed in brass band concerts, national competitions and are members of local bands.
 Also the members have experience playing different genres like Big Band Swing, Concert Bands, jazz quartets and some continue Brass Band.
 The CSSA Sounds of brass usually only perform at in December for the yearly carol concert.
 If any person is a CSSA member and would like to join CSSA Sounds of Brass, as long as they play a brass instrument, they would be welcome to come along.
 See or call Julian Hawes on Culham ext 4702 or mobile 07532 197796 for more information.

 CSSA Big Band and Jive event

-Gym facilities will be available when the New Pavilion is complete this Summer.
+Gym facilities will be available at the New Pavilion early February 2020.

 Any questions and queries feel free to contact Karl Beacham